bbertucc/bb-starter-theme/README.md

-# Segment WordPress Starter Theme
+# A WordPress Starter Theme, Made for Segments

 This open repo contains my WordPress starter theme.
 This theme includes many of the standards that I've developed after 10+ developing websites.